 Where to stay

-There are five campgrounds dotted around the park, each offering various levels of facilities and nearby activities:
+There are six campgrounds dotted around the park, each offering various levels of facilities and nearby activities:

 1. Stringybark Campground

-Stringybark Campground is the most well-known of the five campgrounds – and for good reason.
+Stringybark Campground is the most well-known of the six campgrounds – and for good reason.
 Set amid a tall stringybark forest, the campsites have plenty of protection from the wind and sun.

 Facilities at the campground include flushing toilets and hot showers.
 The campsites also have fire pits so you can break out the marshmallows on chilly nights (note: seasonal restrictions apply).
 This campground also has an accessible toilet and accessible campsite.